boson-php/docs/06.deploy/compiler-configuration.md

 {.note}

-## `mount`
+## Mounted Files

-List of mounted files or directories.

-After the application is built, all files are placed inside the executable file.
-You can read them, but they **CAN NOT** be written to.
+You can specify a list of files or directories to be mounted **outside** the assembly using the `mount` configuration field.

 If you need to write data somewhere, you should specify that path in the mount rules.